Popular services

 Application forms and documentation.

 The temporary residence permit is renewed annually and does not give you the right to work.
-Therefore, you should only apply if you have a stable and adequate source of income from abroad, for example, a pension.
-The fee is EUR 70 for each family member (spouse and underage children).
-The temporary residence permit is also called the “pink slip”.
+Therefore, you should only apply if you have a stable and adequate source of income from abroad, such as a pension.

 Moving to Cyprus for EU citizens is straightforward as they can work in the Republic and own property without restrictions.